lowRISC/sonata-software/exercises/hardware_access_control/README.md

 Well maybe some level of access control.
 Currently both `blinky_raw` and `led_walk_raw` have access to all of the GPIO ports, and neither can trust the other compartment isn't toggling the LED when they are not looking.
-The keen eyed among you will have noticed that this is already happening with both toggling user LED 7.
+The keen-eyed among you will have noticed that this is already happening with both toggling user LED 7.

 ## Part 2